Want to know the secrets of how to keep hibiscus blooming? Here are the top tips that will help you to keep it flowering all the time!

 Since hibiscus plants are tropical in nature, their soil should be kept mildly moist but not overly wet or dry.

-4. Where There’s Sun, There are Flowers!
+4. Where There’s Sun, There Are Flowers!

 Sunlight is extremely important for hibiscus plants to help them flower well.
 These plants need at least 6-8 hours of direct sunlight each day.